Topology-based Filtering of Graph Signals via Persistent Homology: Qualitative Examples and Applications

 \end{example}

-\begin{example} An image can be interpreted as a signal defined on a grid graph with square faces, where pixel intensities represent signal values. \Cref{fig:natural image} demonstrates the application of the LPF to a natural image.
+\begin{example} An image can be interpreted as a signal on a grid graph with square faces, where pixel intensities provide the signal values. \Cref{fig:pagoda-lpf} shows the LPF applied to a natural image.

 The original image and its corresponding persistence diagram are shown in the top row.
-The blue and red dashed lines in the persistence diagram indicate the thresholds for filtering 90.05\% and 99.75\% of the persistence intervals.
-The resulting images after applying these thresholds are depicted in the lower row.
+Pixel intensities are normalised to the interval \([0,1]\).
+The blue and red dashed lines in the persistence diagram indicate the thresholds \(\e=0.0704\) and \(\e=0.3022\), which filter 90.51\% and 99.78\% of the persistence intervals, respectively.
+The resulting images are shown in the lower row.

-While filtering 90.05\% of the persistence intervals results in a visually indistinguishable image, filtering 99.75\% preserves only the most prominent image features, demonstrating the LPF's ability to extract essential image structures.